 Synthesis (Review Articles)

-- Submissions should be a critical, systematic review of the literature concerning issues that are relevant to the delivery of healthcare.
+- Submissions should be a critical, systematic review of literature concerning issues that are relevant to the delivery of health care.
 Reviews should be focused on one topic

 Into Practice (case studies)

 - Submissions should describe situations where individuals were faced with a challenge in health care delivery.
 The article should describe the challenge faced, the options, the thought process behind the decision made, and the lessons learned.